Coooi/analytics-component/README.md

 ### About ###
 Responsive designs analytics component built with AngularJS.
-Based on an URL typed by the user, the system will read the page an return an analysis on the screen.
+Based on an URL typed by the user, the system will read the page an return the analytic results on the screen.
 The system will track a history of each search in the mongo database.

 ### Result Criterias ###